Title: How to write corporate training materials

 There are also case studies of training projects Frendo has worked on and the solutions he facilitated.
 Again, we see a strong integration of what actually happens in organizations such as scrum meetings and how this might unfold in a training programme.

-How to write corporate training materials is a useful compilation of practices for someone who is making the transition from General English to Business English/ESP and it’s particularly relevant to those who are working as independent consultants.
+How to write corporate training materials is a useful compilation of practices for someone who is making the transition from other education fields and it’s particularly relevant to those who are working as independent consultants.
 However, it’s also full of insights for practitioners who have been consulting in corporate contexts for a while because it questions some of our practices, especially when we rely on intuition, rather than observation and research to inform our design.